openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/07-07-triggering-a-new-build/assignment.md

 ## Congratulations!

  You've completed this topic.
 You triggered a build from the command line.
 Then, you triggered a build using the OpenShift web console.
-Also, you updated source code locally and did a build using the updated code.
-You ran a build that reset the demonstration application's web site back to its original state.
-Finally, you started and cancelled a build.
+Also, you updated the source code locally and did a build using the updated code.
+You ran a build that reset the demonstration application's website back to its original state.
+Finally, you started and canceled a build.

 This is the final topic in this track.